Timothy-L-Baron/rest_api_dmuse_omdb/README.md

 # rest_api_dmuse_omdb

 Objectives:
-1) become familair with REST API requests - Datamuse and OMDB in this case
+1) become familiar with REST API requests - Datamuse and OMDB in this case
 2) become familiar with manipulating/using resulting data
 3) use some resulting data to search again and get more results
 4) prepare basic documentation for the program